luisDVA/luisdva.github.io/_posts/2025-01-22-fun-w-formatting.md

 Even if the real proportion of spreasheets with formatting is low, and especially formatting used to encode data, I still think it is worth finding ways to deal with it in R.

-This is particulary relevent nowadays, as there is a growing n{:target="_blank"}eed to transform complex documents into simpler representations that can be fed into large language models.
+This is particulary relevent nowadays, as there is a growing need to transform complex documents into simpler representations that can be fed into large language models.
 We just need to look at how Microsoft recently released [markitdown](https://github.com/microsoft/markitdown){:target="_blank"}, a powerful python tool for converting various files to Markdown for indexing, text analysis, and other AI-related purposes.

 I'll continue working on forgts to convert formatted spreadhsheets to gts, and hopefully also rewrite some of the functions in unheadr that paste the formatting information as strings when importing these kinds of files.